awesome-vacuum/awesome-vacuum/README.md

 ## SLAM

 **[`^        back to top        ^`](#)**

+SLAM (Simultaneous Localization and Mapping) is used to build a map by repeatedly scanning surrounding area and through that enable the robot to localize itself within that environment.

 - [BreezySLAM](https://github.com/simondlevy/BreezySLAM) - Simple, efficient, open-source package for Simultaneous Localization and Mapping. `LGPLv3` `Various`
 - [cartographer](https://github.com/cartographer-project/cartographer) - A system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations. `Apache-2.0` `C++`